psth2876/student_analysis/README.md

 ![Chart, bar chart Description automatically generated](media/image20.jpg)

-*Figure 53:Number of students according to Mothers job and family relationship.*
+*Figure:Number of students according to Mothers job and family relationship.*

 The above graph represents total number of student relationship with